 By default, Chrome installs Adobe Flash Player in the background or the first time that a user encounters Flash content, and Chrome will continue to update Flash Player via the Chrome Component Updater.

 For most organizations, we recommend you use the default settings.
-However, some IT admins may want to manage their users’ Flash experience.
+However, some admins may want to manage their users’ Flash experience.

-Flash deployment recommendations for IT admins
+Flash deployment recommendations

 Keep the Chrome Component Updater enabled (default).
 In Windows Group Policy Editor, set ComponentUpdatesEnabled=true.
 Chrome will download and install Flash Player and update it as needed.